onzfonz/comp227/src/content/0/en/part0d.md

 Make sure
 though that the **option to commit in Unix Line Endings is enabled**.
 Keep that preference.
-That will help sure that your files will play nice with everyone else.
+That will help ensure that your files will play nice with everyone else.
-Once you have it installed, go ahead and open it, and let’s change some user preferences in git.
+Once you have it installed, go ahead and open it, and let’s change some user preferences in Git.

 ### 3: Configure Git